yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 [Senior Architect]({% pst 2014/oct/2014-10-12-who-is-software-architect %}),
 Lead Technical Lead, Chief Scientist, etc.

-{% quote They will keep working for you for less money just because you're good friends %}
+{% quote They will keep working for you for less money just because you're good friends. %}

 **Help them survive**.
 Most programmers are rather stupid when it comes to managing money.
 They simply don't